kamiarkordari/CarND-Traffic-Sign-Classifier/README.md

 The submission describes the approach to finding a solution.
 Accuracy on the validation set is 0.93 or greater.

+My final model resulted in a validation accuracy of [INSERT LATER], and test accuracy of [INSERT LATER].

+I used the LeNet network that is a well-known convolution neural network architecture that has shown high accuracy for classification and images such as handwritten numbers.
+The input and output size was adjusted to match to address the requirements of our traffic sign classification requirements.
+To enhance the model and decrease overfitting, I added to drop out layers.

 ### Test a Model on New Images
 ##### Acquiring New Images